Chronicles of Elyria: Class action lawsuit

 Following the announcement of Soulbound Studios' closure, days after a land auction, hundreds of backers of Chronicles of Elyria began to organize and explore legal avenues to take against Soulbound Studios and Walsh.
 Within days, the office of the attorney general of Washington had received hundreds of filed complaints – among the highest in the state's history.
 In April 2020 a class action lawsuit was filed in the Central District Court of California, seeking damages for alleged breach of contract, violation of the Consumers Legal Remedies Act, and unfair competition after an announcement was made that Soulbound Studios was closing, all staff had been laid off, and development on the game had ceased due to lack of funds.
 The plaintiffs filed a similar lawsuit against Xsolla, accusing the company of violating the terms of service that the backers who had purchased through their service agreed to, by refusing to refund them.

 The lawsuit filed against Xsolla in California was deferred on September 7, 2021, with the ruling being that it would need to be re-filed in the Western District of Washington.
-The lawsuit against Souldbound Studios was dismissed in October 2022.
+The lawsuit against Soulbound Studios was dismissed in October 2022.